Investigations and Administrative Services

 Crossing guard services operated in the City of Los Alamitos are contracted with All Cities Management.

-Investigations and Administrative Services Captain
+Administrative Services and Investigations Captain